What Is AI Existential Anxiety?

 The Physical Toll of Existential AI Anxiety

 Existential dread isn't just an intellectual exercise — it lives in your body.
 When your nervous system perceives an existential threat (even an abstract one), it triggers the same fight-or-flight response as a physical danger.
+For some people, that response manifests less as fear and more as rage at AI and the forces driving it forward.
 Over time, this chronic activation takes a measurable toll.

-If you're experiencing three or more of these symptoms regularly, your body is telling you that this anxiety has crossed from philosophical musing into a health concern.
+If you're experiencing several of these symptoms regularly, this anxiety may have crossed from philosophical musing into a health concern worth discussing with a professional.
 Please take it seriously.
-Our guide on when to seek professional help for AI anxiety can help you decide next steps, and our resources page can connect you with professional support. infear.org also offers free tools for managing anxiety and panic.
+Our guide on when to seek professional help for AI anxiety can help you decide next steps, and our anxiety support resources can connect you with professional support. infear.org also offers free tools for managing anxiety and panic.

 What Experts Actually Think: A Balanced Picture